Wounded love cannot withstand

 Standing directly behind Cora, Luis inhaled the coconut essence from his lover’s auburn-frosted braids.
 Dripping wet, she pretended to peruse the Intermission Diner’s distressed, laminated menu with interest, its edges taped to a large, weathered window facing West Forty-Third Street.
 What she craved lay beneath his fleshy nose.
 Fuck this soup ‘n sammich deal, she thought.
 Licking her lips while he sniffed among her braids, she desired the soft double swelling that for the moment trembled dangerously close to her slender neck.
 Instinctively, the fine hairs at the top of her back and along her arms bristled in a prehistoric response to approaching danger.
 Shaking in an embrace reflected in the window, she no longer could see the menu.
 As his hardness seemed to appear out of nowhere, her inner pear began contracting again and allowed a natural gel to seep onto her stockinged thighs.

 Suddenly her nervous smile disappeared into his mouth.
 Through the dingy pane she watched his curly ‘fro circle closely under her nose; felt his tongue snake toward her tonsils.
 Once again she tried to focus on the diner’s offerings, knowing full well that she wished his generous meat was on the menu.
 When his lips returned to his favorite place, she regained her normal breathing pattern but not her composure.
 Invisible swirls of his impassioned breath inadvertently misted the finer hairs on the nape of her neck in the narrow path where her braids separated and dangled past the collar of her swing coat.
-Just as he started thrusting against her rear, her eyes zoomed in on one of the early-bird specials: turkey burger deluxe with the soup de jour.
+Just as he started massaging her small, soft breasts through her blouse and thrusting against her rear, her eyes zoomed in on one of the early-bird specials: turkey burger deluxe with the soup de jour.
 Despite the midtown heat, she felt a familiar chill from within.

 “You’ve got some stones to push up on me with only ten bucks to spare.
 I don’t mind being your cheap date this afternoon, Luis,” she paused without turning to face him.
 “Next time I want a fancy table, candlelight, roses and a menu that includes a whole lobster and not just lobster bisque.
 You dig?”